sshpa/bayesvl/README.md

     * Creating the (starting) graphical structure of Bayesian networks
     * Creating one or more random Bayesian networks learned from dataset with customized constraints
     * Generating JAGS/STAN code for structures of Bayesian networks for sampling and parameter learning
-    * Plotting the network graphs and MCMC
+    * Plotting the network graphs
+    * Performing MCMC simulations and plotting various graphs for posteriors check
     * Compatibility with R 3.4 or newer versions

 Here is the [CHANGELOG](https://github.com/sshpa/baysvl/blob/master/CHANGELOG.md)